Experiences of sexual abuse or assault can affect you to your core – who you are, how you understand yourself – as a man and a human being.

 You already know a major reason why…

-For the vast majority of boys and men, it feels shameful to have experiences that totally conflict with how males are told from an early age that they’re supposed to be in order to be considered a “real man.”.
-Boys are told:…
+For the vast majority of boys and men, it feels shameful to have experiences that directly conflict with how males are told from an early age that they’re supposed to be in order to be considered a “real man.”.
+Boys are told:

 For many, the shameful sense of not being a “real man” because of what happened is a huge burden in their lives.
 It affects what and how they think and feel about themselves.
 It leaves them fearing how others would see them if they knew what happened.
-(Sometimes they can’t shake the belief that others must know – even when they couldn’t – and see them as “not a real man.”)
+(Sometimes they can’t shake the belief that others must know and, in turn, see them as “not a real man.”)

-This shame is felt to some extent by just about every man who had unwanted or abusive sexual experiences in childhood.
+This shame is felt to some extent by just about every man who had unwanted or abusive sexual experiences.
 Yet it can be overcome, and many, many men have managed to do so.

 But for many men who experience extreme shame – shame so intense that it drives many of their thoughts and behaviors, including always trying to “prove themselves” – there are other, deeper, and older sources of shame.